 One of the most prolific artists was Peter Archer, whose stylised action graced many covers and internals for Armada books, right from the very beginning of the imprint in 1962, and who continued illustrating for the publisher for at least the next twenty years!
 He painted cover artwork for the Hardy Boys, Nancy Drew, Three Investigators, Lone Pine Adventures, and Armada's 'Ghost Book' series, amongst many others.
 Archer's last Hardy Boys illustration appeared on the cover of the hardback edition of Cave-In, published by Angus & Robertson in 1984.

 Mr Archer, is primarily known as a prominent military and historical artist, specialising in battle and war scenes.
-Born in 1933, Archer moved from the UK to Europe several years ago, but has now returned to settle in Devon, where he continues to paint millitary themed pieces until his sad passing in 2018.
+Born in 1933, Archer moved from the UK to Europe several years ago, but has now returned to settle in Devon, where he continued to paint millitary themed pieces until his sad passing in 2018.
 Please find more details at the Peter Archer Official Website.

 Collins: #1 The Mystery of the Aztec Warrior – #48 The Firebird Rocket, including spine artwork for each book.
 Archer also provided the internal illustrations for #26 The Mystery of Cabin Island & #27 The Mark on the Door, as well as all of the frontispieces featured in the titles from #13 The Secret of the Caves – #48 The Firebird Rocket.